 The San Marco Museum is open daily but note the closing days for many Mondays and Sundays.
-The museum opens daily at 8:15 and closes at 13:50 on weekdays and 16:50 on weekends and vacation days.
+The museum opens daily at 8:15 and closes at 13:50 (sometimes at 16:50 on weekends and vacation days).

 The Museum of San Marco is closed on the second and fourth Monday each month and the first, third, and fifth Sunday of the month.

-Admission tickets to the museum is €8, free for children under 18, and €2 for EU nationals 18 to 25.
+Admission tickets to the museum are €8, free for children under 18, and €2 for EU nationals 18 to 25.
 The Firenze Card is accepted and online tickets are sensible too.

 The San Marco Museum is on the large, and busy with buses, Piazza San Marco, just half a block north of the Accademia.

 I rarely make restaurant recommendations but the Gran Caffè San Marco — on the corner of San Marco Piazza with Camillo Cavour — is worth visiting, either to sit down or take out.
 It has fantastic freshly baked cakes and pastries without the tourist surcharge that could be expected from almost any establishment between the Accademia and Uffizi.
 Drop in before visiting the museum then you’ll know where to go afterward too.

 The high season in Florence is increasingly long: Easter, May, July, August, and the Christmas holidays are especially busy.
 November and January to mid-March are the only quiet months.
 Plan and book time-slot reservation tickets and tours when available in advance — the Accademia and the Uffizi are again sold out weeks in advance.
 Top sights are quieter directly at opening time or in the late afternoon.

 → → Special opening hours for top sights in 2023 — most sights are open normal hours in summer 2023 but advance time-slot reservations when available are always sensible even for sights where reservations are optional.